Human signals

 AI in health

-Machine learning that respects deployment, workflow, evidence, safety, and the people who live with the outcomes.Governance + evaluation
+Machine learning in deployment, workflow, evidence, safety, and outcomes.Governance + evaluation

 Responsible AI